Augartenbrücke: History

 To make it possible to cross the Donaukanal during the building process, the building firm Waagner-Biro built a temporary bridge with the same capacity as the Friedensbrücke.
 This temporary bridge was opened to traffic in October 1928.

 The Augartenbrücke was rebuilt between 1929 and 1931, following the design of Hubert Gessner.
 The bridge now received its characteristic lighting fixtures.
 The new bridge followed the same axis as the earlier bridge.
 It had four lanes for traffic, two tram tracks, and two footpaths.
 The new bridge was opened on 5 July 1931 by President Wilhelm Miklas and Minister for Commerce and Transport Eduard Heinl.

 In the face of the Vienna Offensive of April 1945, the bridge was destroyed by the retreating German forces.
 However it was the first of the bridges over the Donaukanal to be restored after the Second World War and on 12 January 1946, it was again opened to traffic.

 The bridge became part of the Vienna tram network in 1910, when the steam tram from Upper Donaustraße to Floridsdorf was replaced by an electric tram with its terminus at the Schottenring station (next to the Augartenbrücke).
 Line 331 to Stammersdorf and line 132 to Strebersdorf crossed the bridge (after 1982 these became lines 31 and 32).
 When Line U-6 of the U-Bahn was extended to Floridsdorf in 1996, Line 32 was abolished.

 Since 1995, the nightclub Flex has been located on Vorkais immediately next to the bridge.

+In Arthur Schnitzler's La Ronde, the opening scene, between The Soldier and the Whore, is set on the bridge.